Painting: Sherwin-Williams vs. Benjamin Moore

 We get it!
 All that you want is a quality interior or exterior paint job.
 You’re getting house painting estimates and every painting contractor has a different opinion.

 Fact is, this is a common debate.
-The two power house paint brands always narrows down to Benjamin Moore vs Sherwin-Williams.
+The two powerhouse paint brands always narrow down to Benjamin Moore vs Sherwin-Williams.
 Of these two powerhouse paint companies, which one makes the best interior paint?

 In this guide, we’ll give you everything you need to know to choose the best paint for your home.
 Read on so you can get the interior look you really want!

 How to Choose the Best Interior Paint

 Before deciding on a brand, it’s helpful to understand the factors that make some paints better than others.
 It’s not just about picking the color and finish you want.
 Choosing the best interior paint is actually a bit more complex than you might think.